Corrour railway station: Facilities

 Corrour is unstaffed and there are no ticket-issuing facilities.
 There are no departure announcements but there is WiFi, a telephone help point, an electronic departure display and a Caledonian Sleeper digital information point.
 There is a shelter with bench seats and cycle racks.
 The station is lit by electric lights.

 Passenger volume

 Its estimated usage of 14,344 (2018–2019) made it the busiest station on the line north of Crianlarich, apart from Fort William and Mallaig.

 The statistics cover twelve month periods that start in April.

 Services

 Corrour station is served by regular ScotRail passenger trains between Glasgow Queen Street and Fort William and Mallaig.
+Its station map is available on National Rail's website which shows station information.

 These local services run three times a day in each direction on weekdays and Saturdays, but less frequently on Sundays (twice each way).
-In addition, Corrour is served by the Caledonian Sleeper (on request only) service between Fort William and London Euston via Glasgow Queen Street (Low Level) and Edinburgh (these run daily except Saturday nights in each direction).
+In addition, Corrour is served by the Caledonian Sleeper service between Fort William and London Euston via Glasgow Queen Street (Low Level) and Edinburgh (these run daily except Saturday nights in each direction).
 The sleeper also conveys seated coaches and can therefore also be used by regular West Highland passengers travelling to or from Glasgow or Edinburgh.